JonasRock/ARXML_NavigationHelper/README.md

 - **Go to references**: Show all REF elements that point to this SHORT-NAME element
 - **Go to parent shortname**: Jump to the parent shortname element of a given reference
 - **Hover information**: Shows the full path of a given shortname, and other elements its referencing.
 These hovers can show how many references the element contains, and links to a list of them
-- **Open models split up over multiple files**: By using "open folder", all .arxml files in that folder get parsed together into one model for references, treeView, navigation etc. Every feature works across files too
+- **Open models split up over multiple files**: By using "open folder", all .arxml files in that folder get parsed together into one model for references, treeView, navigation etc. Every feature works across files too.
+Important: to open multiple files as a single mode, use the open folder feature of VSCode, all the .arxml files need to be in this directory

 ---------------